-- Preparation

-- o Implement a process for notifying investigators when an incident occurs.

-- o Create forms to be used for taking notes and documenting conditions.

-- Identify documents that need to be collected.
+- o Implement a process for notifying investigators when an incident occurs. - o Create forms to be used for taking notes and documenting conditions. - o Identify documents that need to be collected.

-- On-site Investigation
+• On-site Investigation

-- The purpose of on-site investigation is to document conditions and collect information, as well as to do a root-cause analysis to determine the cause(s).

-- It is important to take notes and document any and all information that might be important to the investigation.
-It is better to have too much information and not use it, than not have the correct information and not be able to get it after the fact.

-- Collecting evidence at the scene.

-- o Document conditions using:
+- o The purpose of on-site investigation is to document conditions and collect information, as well as to do a root-cause analysis to determine the cause(s). - o It is important to take notes and document any and all information that might be important to the investigation.
+It is better to have too much information and not use it, than not have the correct information and not be able to get it after the fact. - Collecting evidence at the scene. - o Document conditions using: - Photographs and/or video - written notes - taking measurements - What to look at and what information to collect.
+(Not all of the following will apply, and this is not an all-inclusive list.
+You may look at things not on this list.) - Equipment/machines involved - Condition of equipment (e.g., sharp edges, broken pieces, duct tape holding machine together, leaks, frayed electric cords) - o Tools used (e.g., hooks, scissors, knives) - Manufacturer and model number of machine(s) being operated at time of incident (if appropriate)

-- photographs

-- video tapes

-- written notes

-- taking measurements

-- What to look at and what information to collect.
-(Not all of the following will apply and this is not an all-inclusive list.
-You may look at things not on this list.)